MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 ## Threat Protection with Microsoft Defender for Cloud

-**Microsoft Defender for Cloud (MDC)** is an extended detection and response (XDR) solution that automatically collects, correlates, and analyzes signal, threat, and alert data from across your environment.
+**Microsoft Defender for Cloud** is an extended detection and response (XDR) solution that automatically collects, correlates, and analyzes signal, threat, and alert data from across your environment.
 Defender for Cloud is intended to be used together with Microsoft 365 Defender to provide a greater breadth of correlated protection of your environment, as shown in the following diagram.

 :::image type="content" source="media/azure-infra-overview/azure-infra-overview-threat-protection.png" alt-text="Diagram of threat protection with Microsoft Defender for Cloud." lightbox="media/azure-infra-overview/azure-infra-overview-threat-protection.png":::

 In the diagram:

-- MDC is enabled for a management group that includes multiple Azure subscriptions.
+- Defender for Cloud is enabled for a management group that includes multiple Azure subscriptions.
 - Microsoft 365 Defender is enabled for Microsoft 365 apps and data, SaaS apps that are integrated with Azure AD, and on-premises Active Directory Domain Services (AD DS) servers.

-For more information about configuring management groups and enabling MDC, see:
+For more information about configuring management groups and enabling Defender for Cloud, see:

 - [Organize subscriptions into management groups and assign roles to users](/azure/defender-for-cloud/management-groups-roles)
 - [Enable Defender for Cloud on all subscriptions in a management group](/azure/defender-for-cloud/onboard-management-group)